sysbiolux/PD-rSNP_SCARB2/README.md

 ## Data availability

-The data can be found at XXX
+Sequencing of epigenetics data can be found at [EGA-archive](https://ega-archive.org/datasets/EGAD00001009288) under controlled access.

-## Figure 1
+## Acjnowledgements

-Figure 1 has been created with the [plotgardener R package](https://phanstiellab.github.io/plotgardener/index.html).
+- Figures created with the [plotgardener R package](https://phanstiellab.github.io/plotgardener/index.html).
-Figure 1A has been created with [BioRender](https://www.biorender.com/)
+- Figure 1A and Figure 2E were created with [BioRender](https://www.biorender.com/).

-## Figure 2
-Figure 2 has been created with the [plotgardener R package](https://phanstiellab.github.io/plotgardener/index.html).
-Figure 2A has been created with [BioRender](https://www.biorender.com/)

-## Figure 3
-Figure 3 has been created with the [plotgardener R package](https://phanstiellab.github.io/plotgardener/index.html).
-Figure 3A has been created with [BioRender](https://www.biorender.com/)

-## Figure 4
-Figure 4 has been created with the [plotgardener R package](https://phanstiellab.github.io/plotgardener/index.html).

-## Supplementary Figure 1
-Supplementary Figure 1 has been created with the [plotgardener R package](https://phanstiellab.github.io/plotgardener/index.html).

-## Supplementary Figure 2
-Supplementary Figure 2 has been created with the [plotgardener R package](https://phanstiellab.github.io/plotgardener/index.html).